lucasOliveira1804/JarJS/readme.md

 # JarJS
-JarJS is a framework to facilitate a creation of global modules
+JarJS is a framework to **facilitate** a creation of modules and creation of custom tags to HTML5

 ## Instalation

-.NPM

-In your terminal write:
+* npm

     $ npm install jarjs@latest

-.YARN

-In your terminal writes:
+* yarn

     $ yarn add jarjs

 ## Usage